Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Interpolation between Kuranishi structures

-The next step is to construct a Kuranishi structure on $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$ which is not necessarily $T^n$ equivariant and is compatible to the fiber product description (\ref{fipro1}), (\ref{fipro2}) of the codimension one stratum.
-Here we use $\frak q$ Kuranishi structure on the first factor of (\ref{fipro1}) and the second factor of (\ref{fipro2}).
-Moreover our Kuranishi structure is partially component-wise.
+The next step is to construct a continuous family of multisections on $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$ that is compatible with the fiber product description (\ref{fipro1}), (\ref{fipro2}) of the codimension one stratum.
+Here we use $\frak q$-multisection on the first factor of (\ref{fipro1}) and the second factor of (\ref{fipro2}).
+Moreover our Kuranishi structure and multisection are {\it partially component-wise} .
 We now define this notion precisely.